envoyproxy/ratelimit/README.md

 Currently the service supports per second, minute, hour, and day limits.
 More types of limits may be added in the future based on user demand.

+### Rate limit algorithm

+Ratelimit supports two algorithms:

+1. Fixed window
+For a limit of 60 requests per hour, there can only 60 requests in a single time window (e.g: 01:00 - 01:59).
+Fixed window algorithm does not care when did the request arrive, all 60 can arrive at 01:01 or 01:50 and the limit will still reset at 02:00.

+2. Rolling window
+For a limit of 60 requests per hour.
+Initially it able to take a burst of 60 requests at once, then the limit restore by 1 each minute.
+Requests are allowed as long as there's still some available limit.

+Configure rate limit algorithm with `RATE_LIMIT_ALGORITHM` environment variable.
+Use `FIXED_WINDOW` and `ROLLING_WINDOW` respectively.

 ### Examples

 #### Example 1